openwisp/openwisp-firmware-upgrader/docs/user/upgrade-status.rst

 **Description**: The device was unreachable when the upgrade was last attempted.
 The operation keeps a future ``next_retry_at`` and a Celery Beat task picks it up later.
-This is the status that persistent mass upgrades use while a device is offline.
+This is the status that :doc:`Persistent Mass Upgrades <persistent-mass-upgrades>` use while a device is offline.

 **What happens during this status:**